 ‘Presidential Alert’: FEMA to test emergency alert system next week

+You’ll soon be getting a message on your phone from the President of the United States — whether you are a supporter or not.

-Cell phone users may receive a text from President Donald Trump next Thursday as the Federal Emergency Management Agency conducts its first presidential-level Wireless Emergency Alert test.
+It’s not a political message, but an emergency test message sent from President Donald Trump as part of the Federal Emergency Management Agency’s system to warn the public in cases of national emergencies.

-On September 20, FEMA will test its WEA system by sending out a text with the header “Presidential Alert” and the message, “THIS IS A TEST of the National Wireless Emergency Alert System.
+A majority of cell phone users will receive an alert on Thursday, September 20, with the header “Presidential Alert” and the message, “THIS IS A TEST of the National Wireless Emergency Alert System.
 No action is needed.”

-The system is used to warn the public in cases of emergency, such as dangerous weather, and missing children.
+WEA was technically launched in April of 2012, but this will be the first time FEMA has tested the system on the presidential level in hopes to work out the kinks, the agency said in a press release this week.

+The presidential alert is one of three kinds of alerts in the FEMA’s WEA system, which also notifies the public about extreme weather or missing children, also known as AMBER alerts.

 FEMA will also run a test of its Emergency Alert System (EAS) for radio and television broadcasters the same day, beginning two minutes after the WEA test.